Shuvaethy-Neill/Monopoly/README.txt

 DESCRIPTION
 ============

-- This is our implementation of Monopoly that can be played with a user interface following the MVC model.
+- This is our implementation of Monopoly that can be played using a user interface which follows the MVC model.

 - The milestone is composed of the following files: